 As part of the public participation process, this TMDL will be placed on public notice and made available for review and comment.
-The public notice will be prepared and published in four newspapers in Montgomery, Huntsville, Birmingham, and Mobile, as well as submitted to persons who have requested to be on ADEM's postal and electronic mailing distributions.
-In addition, the public notice and subject TMDL will be made available on ADEM's website: www.adem.alabama.gov.
-The public can also request paper or electronic copies of the TMDL by contacting Ms. Kimberly Minton at 334-271-7826 or kminton@adem.alabama.gov.
+The public notice and subject TMDL will be made available on ADEM's website: www.adem.alabama.gov.
+In addition, the public notice will be submitted to persons who have requested to be on ADEM's postal and electronic mailing distributions.
+The public may also request paper or electronic copies of the TMDL by contacting Ms. Kimberly Minton at 334-271-7826 or kminton@adem.alabama.gov.
 The public will be given an opportunity to review the TMDL and submit comments to the Department in writing.
 At the end of the public review period, all written comments received during the public notice period will become part of the administrative record.
 ADEM will consider all comments received by the public prior to final completion of this TMDL and subsequent submission to EPA Region 4 for final approval.